 The second type of accreditation considers individual programs.
 These programmatic accreditations focus on accrediting individual programs within a college or university, rather than the whole institution.
 Program-level accreditations may look, for example, at the quality of a nursing program or a school of business.
 Those program-level evaluations often provide an additional indicator of high quality, but they are less universal.

-During the late 1800s, the number of colleges in the U.S. began to grow dramatically.
+In the late 1800s, the number of colleges in the U.S. began to grow dramatically.
 Most were founded:

-- with the charter of a state legislature in the case of public colleges and universities;
+- With the charter of a state legislature in the case of public colleges and universities;

-- by the trustees of a church (e.g. Wesleyan University and Jesuit colleges);
+- By the trustees of a church (e.g. Wesleyan University and Jesuit colleges);

-- by non-sectarian civic groups and philanthropists with the goal of improving their communities (e.g. Vanderbilt University, Emory University or Chicago University); or
+- By non-sectarian civic groups and philanthropists with the goal of improving their communities (e.g. Vanderbilt University, Emory University or Chicago University); or

-- by entrepreneurs in the case of for-profit colleges.
+- By entrepreneurs in the case of for-profit colleges.